 Located at the 45 ° parallel, Bordeaux enjoys a temperate climate, favorable to the vine with winters with rare frosts, wet springs, hot summers and sunny autumns.

-The Château of Bonhoste is located on a hillside facing Saint-Émilion, overlooking the Dordogne valley.
+The Château de Bonhoste is located on a hillside facing Saint-Émilion, overlooking the Dordogne valley.